swahlquist/LingoLinq/README.md

 rake clean_old_deleted_boards (run daily)
 ```

-CoughDrop also utilizes a separate site that it uses for web sockets to track
+SweetSuite also utilizes a separate site that it uses for web sockets to track
 online status and support real-time interactions.
-Additionally, CoughDrop relies on access
+Additionally, SweetSuite relies on access
 to an opensymbols.org-type endpoint for image search.
 Also there are multiple AWS and Google
 API endpoints that can and probably should be enabled.
 Google API is straightforward, just
 needs an access token for Places, Translate, Maps, & TTS.
 AWS is a little more complicated,
 you can implement access keys for SES (emails), SNS (notifications, potentially two-way so see api/callbacks_controller), S3 storage (probably required
 at this point), Elastic Transcoder (need pipelines for converting audio & video to standardized formats, also need to configure pipeline callbacks -- see api/callbacks_controller).
 Additional less-vital integrations are listed in .env.example

-When developing code for CoughDrop, make sure to take into consideration that the
+When developing code for SweetSuite, make sure to take into consideration that the
 codebase is deployed both as a web app, and as a packaged app on mobile and desktop apps.
 All platform-specific code should be extracted from the codebase or encapsulated within
 the `capabilities` library when necessary.
 Capabilities checks may be used to